-Queen’s College is a close-knit, friendly college located just north of the High Street in central Oxford.
-It admits around 55 graduate students a year across a diverse range of specialisms and offers a range of graduate scholarships – both via the University’s central schemes and directly through the college.
-It has dedicated accommodation for graduate students and has recently invested heavily in new library, auditorium and graduate study facilities on the main college site and in its student accommodation.
+The Queen’s College is a close-knit, friendly college located on the High Street in central Oxford.
+It admits around 75 graduate students a year across a diverse range of specialisms and offers a range of graduate scholarships – both via the University’s central schemes and directly through the college.

-To promote interaction between graduate students and fellows, seminars held jointly between the Middle Common Room (MCR) and Senior Common Room (SCR) take place twice a term.
+To promote interaction between graduate students and fellows, seminars are held jointly between the Middle Common Room (MCR) and Senior Common Room (SCR) twice a term.
 In recognition of the substantial support provided to students by University supervisors, the college hosts an annual supervisors’ dinner.

 Accommodation and meals